-The minerals calcium and magnesium may be the best choice for insomnia.
+The minerals calcium and magnesium are a good choice for insomnia.
 In their best forms, these supplements are essentially concentrated forms of food.
-They are proven natural relaxants and provide many additional health benefits.
+They are proven natural relaxants and provide additional health benefits.
 Calcium is directly related to our cycles of sleep.
 One study found that calcium levels were higher during some of the deeper levels of sleep, such as the rapid eye movement (REM) phase.
 Calcium causes the release of the sleep-inducing amino acid tryptophan.

 Magnesium has been successfully used for sleeplessness.
 Regarding magnesium, probably no other single deficiency is so responsible for the widespread use of tranquilizers.

 Calcium helps to strengthen bones, lower blood pressure, alleviate symptoms of premenstrual syndrome and protect against colon cancer.
-One possible side effect from taking too much calcium or magnesium is diarrhea, at which point less can be used.
+A possible side effect from taking too much calcium or magnesium is loose bowels, at which point less can be used.

 Digestibility and absorption are important factors in selecting the best forms of calcium and magnesium to use.
-For example, Sleep Minerals II from Nutrition Breakthroughs is a natural insomnia remedy that contains highly absorbable forms of these minerals.
-It also contains vitamin D and zinc and is delivered in a softgel form with healthy carrier oils, which makes it better assimilated than tablets or capsules.
-This form provides a deeper, longer-lasting sleep.
+For example, Sleep Minerals II from Nutrition Breakthroughs is a natural insomnia remedy that contains highly absorbable forms.
+It also contains vitamin D and zinc and is delivered in a softgel with healthy carrier oils.
+This makes it better assimilated than tablets or capsules, and provides a deeper, longer-lasting sleep.

-The NIH study confirms that millions of people are benefiting from natural remedies for insomnia.
-Indeed, these are far better than putting a drug-based, potentially addictive chemical into your body.
+The National Institutes of Health study confirms that millions of people are benefiting from natural remedies for insomnia.
+Indeed, these are far better than using drug-based, potentially addictive chemicals.
 One good tip is to seek remedies that not only help you sleep more deeply, but also have additional benefits to your overall health such as Sleep Minerals II.

 Calcium and magnesium are a good choice for insomnia.
 They are proven natural relaxants and provide many additional health benefits.
 Calcium is directly related to our cycles of sleep.
 One study found that calcium levels were higher during some of the deeper levels of sleep, such as the rapid eye movement (REM) phase.
 Calcium causes the release of the sleep-inducing amino acid tryptophan.